rmkrupp/cards/planning/rules.md

 attack or defense mode.
 They cannot attack while face down, and if they are attacked they become face up.

-Spell cards cannot be played face down.
+Effect cards cannot be played face down.

 Trigger cards must be played face down unless they are to be immediately triggered.
 When a trigger card is triggered, it becomes face up.